YograjSingh/FullStackPractice/week3/authentication/readme.md

 - Whenever we send a send request or a post request to any website, we will send a **TOKEN** along with the request.
 - Somehow the server will validate it.
 More on this later...

+# Ways to do authentication
+1. Basic authentication using Username and passsword
+2. Complicated(Using Google, etc,....)

+## Authentication
+- Hashing: Hashing is conversion of input to a complicated format using a formulae or algorithm to keep it secured. **It is one way.
+One cannot change it to password again.** Example: We put username and password to sign in.
+It should ideally hit a DB where this should be stored.
+Now, these passwords are hashed.
+Why are these hashed?
+These are hashed so that if anyone tries accessing the DB, then he or she will not be able to see the password.
+Even if there is a breach of Data centers, it will keep the credentials safe.
+- Encryption: Encryption is done with a usage of a key.
+Whoever has this key can decrypt or encrypt the credential.
+- JSON Web token: Comprises of 3 words-> JSON WEB TOKEN.
+- Local storage

 # Fetch API, Authentication and Database
 ## Fetch API